How Is FBCMJ Involved in Missions?

 The Bigger Picture of FBCMJ Missions Involvement:

 Our church is a member of the Southern Baptist Convention, which is a voluntary partnership of churches who have agreed to unite together for the cause of Christ.
 In our nation, there are about 46,000 SBC churches, with a total of approximately 16 million members.
-That means that the SBC is the largest Baptist group in the world, and the largest Protestant denomination in the United States.
+That means that the SBC is the largest Baptist group in the

 The churches in the SBC voluntarily work together to accomplish more than each church could do alone.
 We have formed two mission agencies to send missionaries all over the world.
 The International Mission Board sends missionaries and starts churches all over the world.
 The North American Mission Board does the same on our continent.